-Ernestine Crossfield, owner, is author of one full-length book, 2 academic theses, and numerous articles and chapters in other publications.
+Ernestine Crossfield, publisher, is author of one full-length book, 2 academic theses, and numerous articles and chapters in other publications.
 She attended publishing classes at Concordia University in Montreal, and was a member of the Alberta Book Publishers Association and the Tri-Province Publishing Forum.
 Her academic background is diverse.

 I half expected a benefit dance at the Legion to help out a young family displaced by fire, but this is not your warm and fuzzy Eastern Townships.
 This is a place of secrets and long histories, an off-island Wild West.
 The seventies setting is the perfect era for this smokey, leaded gas, ink-stained tale, and it establishes a compelling atmosphere of both nostalgia and dread in which the vivid action and characters take place.
 I think Maurice has successfully created a new genre: Townships noir.